PragyanSinha/Image-encryption-and-decryption-using-chaotic-map/README.md

-# Image Encryption Using XOR and Chaotic Keys
+# Image Encryption and decryption using chaoatic map

 ## Project Overview